-The mission of the Illinois Department of Labor (IDOL) is to promote and protect the rights, wages, welfare, working conditions, safety and health of Illinois workers through enforcement of state labor laws, to safeguard the public through regulation of amusement rides and to ensure compliance with all other labor standards.
+The mission of the Illinois Department of Labor (IDOL) is to promote and protect the rights, wages, welfare, working conditions, safety and health of Illinois workers, regardless of race, religion, ethnicity, color or sexual orientation.
+This is done through enforcement of state labor laws to safeguard the public.
+In addition, the department regulates amusement rides and ensures compliance with all other labor standards.

 The Department is organized into the following major areas:

 The Department has three offices across the State; its headquarters located in Springfield, a fully operational administrative office in Chicago; as well as a regional office in Marion.
 All visitors to the offices must be prepared to show a valid photo ID.

 900 South Spring Street

 Regional Office Building

 Offices are open Monday through Friday, 8:30am - 5:00pm.

 The Department has an annual budget of $12.8 million for Fiscal Year 2019 and an authorized staff of 93 full-time employees; including the Chicago, Springfield, Marion and field offices.